derpware/derpface/README.md

 2. Copy the config.php file from your DerpTracker installation, or create a new one from config.php.sample
 3. ???
 4. Profit

+## License
+Licensed under MIT license.
+For details, see the LICENSE file